apache/couchdb-documentation/src/cluster/nodes.rst

 =============

-Go to ``http://server1:5984/_membership`` to see the name of the node and all the nodes it knows about and is connected to.
+Go to ``http://server1:5984/_membership`` to see the name of the node and all the nodes it is connected to and knows about.

 .. code-block:: text